xpack-dev-tools/clang-xpack/README-MAINTAINER.md

 No need to add a tag here, it'll be added when the release is created.

-### Update helper

-With a git client, go to the helper repo and update to the latest master commit.

 ### Check the latest upstream release

 Check the LLVM GitHub [Releases](https://github.com/llvm/llvm-project/releases) and compare the the xPack [Releases](https://github.com/xpack-dev-tools/clang-xpack/releases/).
-Find the latest release that seems stable; usually skip X.Y.0 releases, since they are usually followed by a X.Y.1 release in several month.
+Find the latest release that seems stable, usually like X.Y.6.

 ### Increase the version